 - Have each student “break” one part of their machine (Ex: don’t push with feet).
 Does it still work?

 - Self-evaluation: Students are interviewed about their performance of a dance step or combination as an athlete might be before a big game

-- Peer feedback: Students observe one another perform a step or combination and take on the role of a critic (giving the other dancers a thumbs up or thumbs down, and why), a coach (what should you do to improve your performance), or a director of a game (Simon Says, for example)
+- Peer feedback: Students observe one another perform a step or combination and take on the role of a critic (giving the other dancers a thumbs up or thumbs down, and why) or a coach (what should the student do to improve your performance)

 Create-Your-Own-Ballet and Create-Your-Own-Step

-This approach to ballet in the recreational studio classroom proved to be pretty successful in it’s first few months!
-The students rocked their first recital with confidence, tapped into their inner choreographers in our “Create Your Own Ballet” unit, and the retention rate for the class going into our second year together was extremely high.
-As I continue to investigate, explore, and implement new ideas and methods, I will continue to share what I discover!
 If you are ready to start planning your own play-based ballet lessons, check out The Holistic Guide to Dance Lesson Planning.
-This is a digital tool that helps you to plan a year’s worth of lessons for any age group, level, or dance style, with a focus on holistic student growth in dance technique, artistry, and social-emotional skills – and it’s available for only $5!
+This is a digital tool that helps you to plan a year’s worth of lessons for any age group, level, or dance style, with a focus on holistic student growth in dance technique, artistry, and social-emotional skills.
 I would love to hear from other dance educators about your own approaches, feedback, and ideas – drop yours in the comments!

 Visit my Resources page for tools that support a holistic teaching and creative practice, including journaling guides, class observation worksheets, and studio management tools.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.